maihd/raylib-beef/README.md

 	- Beef already has custom methods for text manupulation
 - rlgl bindings are **partly done**
 - Add `-sUSE_GLFW=3` on wasm32 target
 - This repo for personal using, I currently making 2D games, so many features does not have extensions.
+Some practices maybe difference from original C version.

+## Supported platforms
+Raylib donot supported multiple graphics backends (only OpenGL family).
+- Windows
+- Android
+- WebAssembly 32bit

 ## TODO:
 - Rewrite examples in Beef